 Music is at the heart of each lesson, with time to enjoy performing what has been studied during the week, and to enjoy playing duets.
-Rhythms are explored using percussion instruments and 'Rhythm Cups'.
-I use movement, especially with young children, to reinforce musical ideas.
+Rhythms are explored using percussion instruments, 'Rhythm Cups' and clapping games.
+I use movement and songs, especially with young children, to reinforce musical ideas.
 I like to explore composition and improvisation alongside more traditional technical work and repertoire.
 My students enjoy a vast variety of musical styles and some work towards Trinity's Rock and Pop exams alongside the traditional ABRSM and Trinity exams.
-2018 saw the first of our recitals with all students given the opportunity to play the lovely Grand Piano in All Saints' Church, Nettleham.
+We enjoy an annual recital when all students have the opportunity to play the lovely Grand Piano in All Saints' Church, Nettleham.

 Young beginners learn musicianship skills through songs, poetry and movement, usually alongside the Piano Safari method, which encapsulates my teaching style and philosophy beautifully!

 I am happy to work with students with additional needs - do please contact me to discuss your requirements.

 Study of music theory alongside instrumental learning is important and is part of each lesson.
 When students are ready, they study music theory, often using the ABRSM theory syllabus for grades 1-5.
-Where possible I teach grade 5 - 8 theory in small groups.
+Where possible I teach theory in small groups.

 Working with Adults